wpeka/wpadcenter/README.txt

 = Does this plugin support Ads.txt?
 Yes, WP AdCenter ad plugin fully supports Ads.txt to combat ad fraud.

+= Can I limit the display of ads?
+Yes, you can limit the display of ads based on impressions or clicks.

 = Does this plugin have documentation?
 Yes, WP AdCenter has extensive developer and user documentation.
 Here is a link to the documentation: [WP AdCenter Documentation](https://docs.wpeka.com/wp-adcenter)